ted-ross/transom/input/source-code.md

     % svn checkout https://svn.apache.org/repos/asf/qpid/trunk/qpid

-When adding files to subversion, it's important that the appropriate Subversion properties are set.
+When adding files to Subversion, it's important that the appropriate Subversion properties are set.
 The client can do it automatically by modifying the `auto-props` section of the Subversion config file.
 Use the contents of